Welcome to the Stanford Inn

 The rambling lobby of the Mendocino bed and breakfast is spacious and welcoming.
 Guest rooms and suites of this boutique hotel in Mendocino are paneled in pine and redwood.
 Every detail is attended to, from wood-burning fireplaces set and ready to light to the sumptuous chef-prepared organic breakfasts.

-Inspired by the Stanford’s Certified Organic gardens, The Ravens’ Restaurant, featured in Oprah Magazine, is outstanding and nationally acclaimed for vegan cuisine.
+Inspired by the Stanford’s Certified Organic gardens, The Ravens Restaurant, featured in Oprah Magazine, is outstanding and nationally acclaimed for gourmet plant-based cuisine.
 Guests at Stanford Inn, as well as local Mendocino residents, consider Ravens’ Restaurant to be an essential dining experience on the Mendocino Coast.
-Mendocino’s Stanford Inn & Ravens’ Restaurant is the only vegan resort in the United States.
+Mendocino’s Stanford Inn & Ravens’ Restaurant is the only sustainable eco-resort in the United States.

 This Mendocino eco-resort specializes in romantic getaways, is pet-friendly, family-friendly, and welcomes meetings, group retreats, and is especially popular for Northern California Coast weddings and elopements.

 The Inn’s Massage in the Forest and The Mendocino Center for Well Being provide a variety of life-enhancing experiences.